Smelly27/ryan-alarcon-stalians-personal/README.md

 ## Using Docker

-Clone the repository and run the following command:
+Clone the repository and run the following commands:

 ```
 docker build -t bulletin-board .